-During the 11-year forecast period through FY 2029, toll revenue on the Southern Connector Extension is projected to exceed \$23 million, up from \$15 million in FY 2019.
-A higher toll revenue growth in FY 2019 reflects recovery from the revenue loss due to Hurricane Irma in the preceding year as discussed in section 3.4.
+During the 11-year forecast period through FY 2030, toll revenue on the Southern Connector Extension is projected to reach \$23 million, up from \$15 million in FY 2019.
+A higher toll revenue growth in FY 2021 reflects the reintroduction of indexing toll rates to CPI after a 2-year deferment.
 Additionally, a higher toll revenue growth in FY 2023 and FY 2028 is largely due to the indexing of cash toll rates implemented every five years as required by the Statutes.
-The projections for the Southern Connector Extension are higher than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the improving economy in Florida, continued growth in tourism, the declining unemployment rates, and the resulting growth in both car and truck traffic on the Turnpike.
+The projections for the Southern Connector Extension are lower than the toll revenue forecast included in the last issued Traffic and Earnings Report due to the aforementioned 2-year deferment in the indexing of toll rates to CPI.